awslabs/amazon-s3-find-and-forget/docs/LIMITS.md

   detected.
 If the rollback fails, you will need to manually reconcile the object versions to avoid data inconsistency or loss
 - Buckets with MFA Delete enabled are not supported
+- An individual [Deletion Job] can process max 375KB of items from the [Deletion Queue].
+When the queue is too large, the Job will automatically try to process as many items as possible.
+The `DeletionQueueItemsSkipped` attribute indicates if any matches in the deletion queue were not able to be processed as part of this job.
+If the attribute is set to `TRUE`, we recommend running another job after completion of the current one to delete any remaining items in the queue.

 #### Service Quotas